trychlos/TheToolsProject/README.md

-# TheToolsProject - a work paradigm for IT productions
+# The Tools Project: a Tools System and Paradigm for IT Production

 ## Summary